 Aimee has also taught as an adjunct instructor for Startup Institute’s web design program.

-Brian Case is a Senior Director of Research and Development for Fresenius Kabi's Medical Device Division.
+Brian Case is a Vice President of Research and Development for Fresenius Kabi's Medical Device Division.
 Brian has over twenty years of experience in developing products from conceptualization to market launch.
 He has spent the last ten years focusing on the development of apheresis technology.
 The latest example is Fresenius Kabi’s AmiCORE® Advanced Platelet Apheresis System.
 Prior to joining Fresenius Kabi, Brian led the advanced research team at Cook Medical focusing on the development of stents and tissue engineered valves.
 Brian helped Cook launch their first self-expanding stent Zilver®.
 In addition, Brian has extensive experience in user interface design and usability evaluations.
 Brian is a prolific inventor and has over 70 patents.

 Brian has a master's degree in Engineering Management from Rose-Hulman Institute of Technology and a bachelor's degree in Engineering Mechanics from the University of Illinois.
 He is a licensed Professional Mechanical Engineer and a certified Project Management Professional.